 Let’s discuss each of the steps in detail.

 We would be using FFmpeg to encode and send data to the server.
-Following is the FFmpeg command to encode the video and transfer it to the server.
+Following is the FFmpeg command to encode and transfer the video to the server.

-Let’s go through the meaning of the parameters used in the above command.
+Let’s review the meaning of the parameters used in the above command.

 |-re||It is an input parameter that instructs FFmpeg to read the same number of frames per second as the framerate of the input video.
 It is most used for live streaming or with a camera input.|